noi-techpark/webcomp-flightdata/README.md

 #### regions

-preset regions, first region is used as start screen
+preset regions, first region is used as start screen and sidebar header label

 Type: Array
 Default: